-When you're traveling and can't take your dog with you, booking a room at dog hotel may be the best choice.
-Booking your dog into a dog hotel is exciting, but if it’s their first time staying in one, you might find yourself wondering how it all works.
-Not every dog hotel is the same, and there are a few things you must keep in mind.
-Today we’ve put together a quick dog hotel guide to show you what to expect and how to go about the process.
+When you're traveling and can't take your dog with you, booking a room at a dog hotel may be the best choice.
+Dog hotel is just another type of dog daycare or dog boarding.
+Booking your pet into a hotel for dogs is exciting, but if it’s their first time staying in one, you might find yourself wondering how it all works.

 1. Research Dog Hotels

-You must be able to trust the dog hotel where you will be leaving your dog, so be sure to do your research beforehand:
+You must be able to trust the doggy daycare and their staff where you will be leaving your dog, so be sure to do your research beforehand:

 - Find out which dog hotels are local to you.

-- Research online feedback and reviews for dog hotels that sound appealing.
+- Research online feedback and reviews for boarding that sound appealing.

-- Look up the BBB rating for these dog hotels you’re considering.
+- Look up the BBB rating for these pet hotels you’re considering.

 - Scan the internet and local news for any stories that mention that dog hotel.